joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6497902/2025/07/16/arsenal-tivat-ban-match-fixing-uefa/

 **The swing-off stole the show at the All-Star Game.
 Should MLB go further than that?**\
-`We want to know what The Athletic's readers think about the swing-off after witnessing the finale of Tuesday's Midsummer Classic. `\
+`We want to know what The Athletic's readers think about the swing-off after seeing the finale of Tuesday's Midsummer Classic. `\
 https://nytimes.com/athletic/6497881/2025/07/16/mlb-all-star-game-swing-off-poll/

 **With Bowen Byram signed, has Kevyn Adams done enough to improve Sabres?**\